Algeria

 Work regulations must be in Spanish and posted in a location with unrestricted access (e.g. company’s intranet or notice board).

-Fixed Term Contacts for Panama Employees
+Fixed Term Contracts for Panama Employees

 Fixed-term contracts can be used only for temporary positions and the duration may not exceed one year.
 For positions that require special technical skills, the duration may be for up to three years.